Pamela Burns is a British painter.

-The technique Burns uses is engrossing, and it is hard not to wonder at how these paintings are made.
+The technique Burns uses is engrossing and it is hard not to wonder at how these paintings are made.
 The marks, as if enchased, in their repeated lines, have an almost hallucinogenic quality - one is fixated by their minute scale.
-Some have been painstackingly created in reverse, with the background colour revealing the contrasting lines.
+Some have been painstakingly created in reverse, with the background colour revealing the contrasting lines.
 It is a technique with its own mystery, delicately matching the mysteries of her compositions.

 Burns paintings from the 1970s and '80s were inspired by the neolithic landscapes of the South West and the deep-rutted fields that lie in the shadows of the Malvern Hills, drenched in the warm greys, endlessly variant greens and deep browns of England's mud-bound cores.
 In particular, she looked to Maiden Castle, Dorset, and Cherhill in Wiltshire, both sites where the chalky soil had slipped to form narrow parallel ridges along the contours of the landscape.